unDeveloper/interview-exercises/README.md

 # Interview Exercises
-Just some random interview exercises without context and without considering more complex challenges that may required context
+Just some random interview exercises not considering more complex challenges that may required context and a defined project structure